 - Open wound: Road rash that results in an open wound may require stitches or, in severe cases, skin grafts.

 Degrees of Road Rash

-There are three categories of road rash injuries, called degrees.
+There are three levels of road rash injuries, called degrees.
 Those levels, from mildest to most severe, are:

 Treating Road Rash